Historypin/shiftedstorage/README.md

   directly with each other using a virtual private mesh network, that only they can see.

-*shifted-storage* is essentially just a Docker Compose configuration for bringing up three containers so that they can talk to other similarly configured shifted-storage instances.
+*shifted-storage* is really just a Docker Compose configuration for reliably bringing up Docker services that allows a network of shifted-storage instances to talk to each other.
 The containers are:

 * *tailscale*: a Tailscale client that establishes your node's connection to other trusted nodes in the mesh network.
 * *ipfs*: an IPFS daemon running on the Tailscale network.